Particular/NServiceBus.ActiveMQ/README.md

 #### IMPORTANT NOTE:

-ActiveMQ is not supported at this time by Particular Software.
+ActiveMQ Transport for NServiceBus is not supported at this time by Particular Software.
 The code is available as-is, for legacy and community reference.

 For background, please refer to our [discussion group announcement regaring ActiveMQ support](https://groups.google.com/forum/#!searchin/particularsoftware/activemq/particularsoftware/2QWOxQsgusw/Bl_Nw02FpsYJ).